-Holly and Simon from family travel blog Four Around the World spent 16 days exploring the South Island in an Outback 4 motorhome with their two daughters aged 4 and 6.
+Holly and Simon from family travel blog Four Around the World spent 16 days exploring the South Island in a Double for 4 motorhome with their two daughters aged 4 and 6.
 They love travelling to new destinations and sharing their experiences and tips to help make family travel easier for others too.

 Are campervans difficult to drive?